Welcome to the official

 4th Infantry Division Public Affairs Office.

-Read the 2012 Rally program online!
+Read the NEW 2013 Rally program "digital edition" online!

 Check out the 2011 :60 second video from KILO!